Business Administration (Online)

 - Will previous credit that I have completed apply?
 Dordt works with students that are transferring in prior credit to create a custom course plan that fits each student's unique situation.

 - Are all the courses 100% online?
-Yes, all courses are 100% online, with both synchronous and asynchronous learning activities.
+Yes, all courses are 100% online and asynchronous.

 - When are these courses available?
-Courses are offered online in the fall, spring, and summer terms with the next cohort starting in fall 2021.
+Courses are offered online in the fall, spring, and summer terms.

 Ready to take the next step?